Table of Contents

 - Specify mentorship goals: Make your mentorship goals clear from the get-go.
 You can create a lesson outline based on these goals or have your chosen mentor make a lesson plan you need to approve.

 Ask your mentor to reinforce takeaways after every lesson as a final tip.
 This can be as simple as sending emails containing lesson summaries to mentees.
-Your mentors can use an email finder if HR doesn’t have the email address of a mentee.
+Your mentors can use an email finder or LinkedIn scraper if HR doesn’t have the email address of a mentee.

 5. Host knowledge-sharing sessions